Tashard Choice: Redshirt freshman (2003)

 Choice redshirted in 2003.
 Kejuan Jones and Renaldo Works led the Oklahoma rushing attack into the BCS National Championship Game.
 Oklahoma featured Heisman Trophy winner Jason White quarterbacking the high-powered Sooner offense, which scored over 42 points per game.

 Freshman (2004)

-In 2004, he was named the Sooners' starting running back out of spring practice, but a left hamstring pull sidelined him and allowed true freshman Adrian Peterson to move ahead of him on the depth chart in the fall.
+In 2004, Choice was named the Sooners' starting running back out of spring practice, but a left hamstring pull sidelined him and allowed true freshman Adrian Peterson to move ahead of him on the depth chart in the fall.
 It also forced him to miss the first three games.

 Peterson went on to be a Heisman Trophy finalist and Oklahoma reached the BCS title game once again.
 Choice only took 23 carries and gained 100 yards the entire year (all in two games).
 His best game at Oklahoma saw him garner 71 yards on 16 carries against Texas Tech.
 At the end of the season, his mother fell ill and Choice applied for a medical hardship to return home and play for Georgia Tech.
 His hardship was granted and he transferred to Tech by spring 2005.